Open Source Java Library for Image Creation & Processing

 The ImgLib2 library has included functionality for image duplication using Java commands.
 You can easily make a copy of the existing image.
 You can employ Cursors to achieve this task.
 You can also use the copy method which is a generic method and the great thing is that it will work on any kind of Type.

-Duplicate Image via Java API
+How to Duplicate Image via Java API?

 public DuplicateImage() throws ImgIOException